Fishstores.org

 Aquarium Heater Size Calculator - Wattage Guide

-Find the perfect heater wattage for your fish tank.
-Our aquarium heater size calculator factors in tank size, room temperature, and desired water temperature for tropical fish and planted tanks.
+Find the right heater wattage for your fish tank.
+Factors in tank size, room temperature, and target water temp.

 Use This Calculator